Scoliosis tests — what a diagnosis can involve

-Make sure to let your physician know that you are concerned about the possibility of degenerative scoliosis, or adult-onset scoliosis, so that he or she can perform the proper scoliosis tests.
-In addition to discussing your personal medical history, your family medical history and your symptoms with you, the physician will likely perform a physical exam that includes the forward-bending test.
-The forward-bending test is a simple test that involves bending over and letting your arms hang loosely toward the floor.
-This allows the physician to examine the shape of the spine and ribs to see if there are any areas of abnormal curvature or other anatomical abnormalities.
+Make sure to let your doctor know that you are concerned about the possibility of degenerative scoliosis, or adult-onset scoliosis, so that he or she can perform the proper scoliosis tests.
+In addition to discussing your personal medical history, your family medical history and your symptoms with you, your doctor will likely perform a physical exam that includes the forward-bending test.
+This is a simple test that involves bending over and letting your arms hang loosely toward the floor.
+This allows for examination of the shape of the spine and ribs to see if there are any areas of abnormal curvature or other issues.

 Medical imaging tests

-If any structural abnormalities are detected during the physical exam, medical imaging tests will likely be ordered so that the physician can get a clearer view of the spine’s shape.
+If any structural changes are detected during the physical exam, medical imaging tests will likely be ordered to get a clearer view of the spine’s shape.
 These scoliosis tests can include an X-ray or MRI.
 The tests also may allow the physician to determine if any of the following degenerative changes in the spine may be playing a role in the development of degenerative scoliosis: